 - Data is stored on Microsoft Azure servers in Australia East with backup copies stored in other locations.

 - We will retain your data for the following periods following the termination of your licence, whether that termination has been initiated by you or us:

 - For an expired Trial subscription, we will retain your data for a period of not less than 12 months,

-- For an expired paid subscription to Calxa Express or Calxa Premier, we will retain your data for a period of not less than 2 years.
+- For an expired paid subscription, we will retain your data for a period of not less than 2 years.

 - You will have the opportunity to export your Organisation data on termination of your subscription.

 6. Availability of Calxa Online service

 - You are responsible for obtaining and maintaining internet access to allow you to use the Application.
 This includes but is not limited to internet or ‘browser’ Application versions that are compatible with the Application.
 We are not responsible for notifying you of any upgrades, fixes or enhancements to any such Application, or for any Loss or Claim arising from a compromise of data transmitted using networks or facilities which are not owned or operated by us.

 - The Application could be disrupted if systems failure occurs due to technology used by either us or Third Parties involved in providing the Application.
 We will document any such failure as soon as practicable at calxa.com.

 - It is possible that the Application may also be unavailable for short periods because of necessary or desirable system maintenance or upgrades.
 If this is needed, we will try to inform you beforehand and will also post a notification at calxa.com.